origo-map/origo-documentation/content/controls.md

 ### Measure control

 Adds a measure control.
-Measure length or area in the map.
+Measure length, area or elevation (requires access to external elevation data web service) in the map.

 Property | Description
 ---|---